Somali militants say Western forces raid base and kill fighter

 A second Somali intelligence officer said the Barawe attack had been carried out by foreign forces.
 He confirmed the target was a foreign national, and said another foreigner was wounded.

-Col. Abdikadir Mohamed, a senior police officer in Mogadishu, said that despite the statements by al Shabaab on the identities of the foreign forces, he still believed the attacking troops were American and their target was a senior foreign al Shabaab official.
+Col. Abdikadir Mohamed, a senior police officer in Mogadishu, said that despite the claims by al Shabaab on the indenities of the foreign forces, he still believed the attacking troops were American and their target was a senior foreign al Shabaab official.

 "At least seven people died in the Barawe port town attack - five militants plus two of the attackers," Mohamed told Reuters.